clovis-de-melo/api-salesforce/README.md

 `HTTP`

-HTTP stands for Hypertext Transfer Protocol.
+HTTP stands for *Hypertext Transfer Protocol*.
 It's a set of rules that allow web browsers and servers to communicate with each other.
 HTTP is the foundation of the World Wide Web.

 How HTTP works: